Gitznik/spark_capstone/README.md

 The EDA and first model training as well as evaluation is performed on the small subset of data in the `local.ipynb` notebook.
 The full dataset is used in the `databricks.ipynb` notebook, to train one select model that performed best in the local evaluation.

-You can find an in depth description of the project on medium: **insert link here**
+You can find an in depth description of the project on medium: [Predict churn in music streaming services](https://medium.com/p/700791a590fc)

 ---